BananaApache/get_answers_from_mru/README.md

 Also make sure the HW pdf has links that direct you to the mru.org page

 - On Windows:
-Press the window key
+Press the window key\n
-Then type cmd and click command prompt
+Then type cmd and click command prompt\n
 Paste this line and press enter: winget install --id Git.Git -e --source winget After Git is downloaded, paste this: start "" "%PROGRAMFILES%\Git\git-bash.exe" --cd-to-home In the new Git Bash window, type this: git clone https://github.com/BananaApache/trainor_hw